goren74/vivalab-tracker/readme.md

 ## Use the software

-When you have successfully done the configuration, open the project in the browser.
+When you have successfully done the configuration, open the project in a web browser.
 Then select the folder you have configured in step 3.
 It'll load your frames.

-Once done, you just have to click on the canvas and it'll automatically play the frames and download .zip file each 700 frames.
+Once done, click on the canvas and it'll automatically play the frames and download .zip files each 700 frames.
 You can change this value in the program by changing the 'canvas_max' var.

-If you don't want to record a moment of the video just unselect "Recording".
+If you don't want to record a moment of the video, please unselect "Recording".